DecisionsDev/odm-docker-kubernetes/MiniKube/README.md

 ```
 # 5. Create services and deployments

-Get the public ip of the node
+Get the public IP of the node:

 ```bash
 $ kubectl get nodes
 NAME             STATUS    AGE
 169.47.241.106   Ready     23h
 ```
-Deploy the odm standard topology from the manifests directory with deployment manifest file :
+Deploy the ODM Standard topology from the manifests directory with the deployment manifest file:
 ```bash
 $ kubectl create -f odm-standard-minikube.yml
 deployment "dbserver" created